nauqh/porostream/README.md

 ![Poro](img/poros.jpg)

-Porobot is a compact system for gathering and organizing game statistics data from [Riot API](https://developer.riotgames.com/).
+Porostream is a compact system for gathering and organizing game statistics data from [Riot API](https://developer.riotgames.com/).

 In short, it allows you to: